Coronary artery ligation in rats

 Masson's trichrome stained heart 28 days after model preparation.

-Ejection fraction 28 days after repetitive administration of candesartan cilexetil since next day of model preparation.
+Ejection fraction 28 days after repeated administration of candesartan cilexetil starting the day after model induction.

 Echocardiogram at 28 days after model preparation (left: normal, right: myocardial infarction model).